 Eddie joined Matrix as a member upon successful completion of his traineeship in 2011.
-He has a broad practice in all areas of public, criminal, media and international law.
+He has a broad practice in all areas of public, media, criminal, commercial and international law.

-Eddie practices in all aspects of media and information law including privacy, defamation, harassment, data protection (both domestic and European), copyright, contempt of court and Official Secrets Act matters.
-He is currently instructed as one of five barristers representing over 150 claimants in the phone hacking litigation and as independent counsel in the NGN Compensation Scheme.
-Eddie provides regular pre-publication advice for The Guardian, The Observer, The Times, Sunday Times and BBC News.
-He recently represented a consortium of media organisations in a successful application to lift reporting restrictions in three high-profile terrorism prosecutions.
+Eddie practises in all aspects of media and information law including privacy, defamation, harassment, data protection (both domestic and European), copyright, contempt of court and Official Secrets Act matters.
+He is currently instructed as one of five common costs counsel in the phone hacking litigation and as independent counsel in the NGN Compensation Scheme.
+He has represented a number of clients in relation to claims arising out of Operations Weeting and Pinetree (unlawful voicemail interception) and Operation Elveden (payment of corrupt public officials).
+Eddie provides regular pre-publication advice to The Guardian, The Observer, The Times, Sunday Times and BBC News.

-Eddie has a broad criminal practice with a particular focus on proceeds of crime, white-collar fraud and money laundering offences, and cases with an international or corporate dimension.
-He has been instructed for the defence in fraud and corruption prosecutions and is currently advising a large investment bank on LIBOR fixing investigations.
+In addition to his civil work, Eddie has a broad criminal practice with a particular focus on proceeds of crime, white-collar fraud and money laundering offences, and cases with an international or corporate dimension.
+He has been instructed for the defence in fraud and corruption prosecutions and advised a large investment bank on LIBOR fixing investigations.
 Eddie is a contributing editor to Human Rights and Criminal Justice (by Ben Emmerson QC, Andrew Ashworth QC and Alison Macdonald) and to Smith, Bodnar and Owen on Asset Recovery, Criminal Confiscation and Civil Recovery.

 Eddie practices in both public and private international law.
 He is currently instructed by the Republic of Croatia in proceedings before the International Court of Justice under the Genocide Convention.
-He also has experience of international commercial claims and arbitration proceedings before the Court of Arbitration for Sport.
+He has experience of international commercial claims and acts as an ad hoc clerk for the Court of Arbitration for Sport.
+Eddie also acts as an international trial observer on behalf of the International Bar Association’s Human Rights Institute.

 In 2011/2012 Eddie spent a year as judicial assistant to Lord Clarke at the United Kingdom Supreme Court.
 Prior to this, Eddie spent nine months as a judicial assistant to Lady Justice Arden at the Court of Appeal.
 Before joining the bar Eddie worked as a legal assistant to Lord Rothschild, helping to oversee a large international trust restructuring operation.